rh-gitops-midstream/release/dex/README.md

 make build-plugin
 ```

+# TODO: This is no longer valid.
+Update the docs
 ## How to add/update prefetch RPM dependencies?

 Configurations for prefetching RPMs for hermetic (disconnected) builds are located in the [deps](./deps) directory.
 For detailed instructions on adding a new RPM dependency, refer to the [Konflux documentation](https://konflux-ci.dev/docs/how-tos/configuring/prefetching-dependencies/#rpm).